Arnold's Tavern: 18th century

 In 1750, at the age of 24, Samuel Arnold (father of Jacob Arnold) erected the Tavern himself near the west side of the Morristown Green.
 The original building was "a small establishment," a "stout building with a wide front porch, a rabbit warren of tight rooms and smoky fireplaces...[with] bare wooden floors."
 At that time, the Green was a "grazing area for cattle, sheep, and horses."
 The Tavern was located beside "the Morris County courthouse and jail [and] the Presbyterian and Baptist churches."
 The town had about 250 inhabitants at this time.

 Samuel Arnold's son was Revolutionary War colonel Jacob Arnold, paymaster and commander of the light-horse militia of Morris County, NJ under George Washington.
 He refers to himself as the "commanding officer of Jersey troops" in a 1781 letter.

 In 1764, Samuel Arnold died at 38 years of age.
 Jacob Arnold inherited his father's Tavern, but his mother Phoebe Arnold assigned landowner Thomas Kinney to manage the farm until 1775, due to Jacob's young age.
 Jacob Arnold became its innkeeper/proprietor in 1775.
 He collaborated with Thomas Kinney to build the slitting mill at Speedwell.
 He later served as the Sheriff of Morris County.

 During the Revolutionary War, from January to May 1777, the Tavern was George Washington's headquarters while he received munition from Hibernia mines.
 Meanwhile, "his troops stayed in [locals]’ homes" and/or camped in the Loantaka Valley to the east.
 By that year, Arnold's Tavern had "sprouted an extension with a large public hall for dances."
 Washington convened councils in the hall, and allegedly designated himself an office and a bedroom on the Tavern's second floor.
 Morristown historian Julia Keese Colles states that the ballroom was "where [Washington] received his generals, Greene, Knox, Schuyler, Gates, Lee, de Kalb, Steuben, Wayne, [William] Winds, Putnam, Sullivan and others, besides distinguished visitors from abroad, all of whom met here continually during the winter of 1777."
 The innkeeper was Jacob Arnold at this time.

 Portrait of Morristown historian Julia Keese Colles, who in 1886 moved the Tavern to her own property, to prevent its demolition.

-In 1780, the Tavern was the place of Benedict Arnold's first trial (no relation to Jacob Arnold).
+In 1780, the Tavern was the place of Benedict Arnold's first trial.

 Arnold's Tavern photographed in 1886; by this time, it housed grocery store Adams & Fairchild and clothing store P. F. Hoffman & Son Clothiers.